Carnegie Investment Counsel

 The maximum fee of 1.75% is high compared to the average of 0.95%, according to a 2018 study of 1,500 firms by RIA in a Box.
 Learn more about advisors' typical costs here.

 Fees for stand-alone financial planning or special projects are negotiable.
 Generally, they are charged on an hourly basis that will not exceed $300 per hour or as a flat fee.

 What to Watch Out For

-All that said, Carnegie Investment Counsel must uphold a fiduciary duty to always work in the best interests of their clients.
+That said, Carnegie Investment Counsel must uphold its fiduciary duty to work in the best interests of their clients.
 This applies to all advice, including third-party advisor and mutual fund recommendations.

 Tips for Finding the Right Financial Advisor

 - Ask candidates about their credentials.
 Certified financial planners (CFPs) have a fiduciary duty to provide financial planning advice solely in the best interest of their clients.
 According to the CFP Board, which issues the designation, only 20% of financial advisors have it.

 - Use our free advisor matching tool.
 After you answer a handful of questions, it will recommend up to three advisors in your area.